6 best fruits and vegetables to keep your dog strong and happy

 Use food as a reward

-If your dog is not keen on eating fruits and vegetables, try using them as a reward for good behavior.
+If your dog isn’t keen on eating fruits and vegetables, try using them as rewards for good behavior.
 This will associate these foods with positive experiences and may encourage them to eat more in the future.

 Be patient

-It may take time for your dog to get used to eating fruits and vegetables, so be patient and continue offering them in small portions until your dog starts enjoying them.
+It may take time for your dog to get used to eating fruits and vegetables, so be patient and continue offering them in small portions until your dog starts enjoying healthy treats.

 Potential risks and side effects